 Digital Transformation Challenges and Opportunities for West African River Basin Development Organisations - First Virtual Think Tank Roundtable

-This virtual think tank roundtable was co-organised by the Geneva Water Hub and the Pôle eau de Dakar (Dakar Water Hub) under the aegis of the Global Observatory for Water and Peace under development, and in close conceptual collaboration with OMVG, the Gambia River Basin Development Organisation (RBDO).
-It brought together around 70 participants in West Africa and around the globe.
+This virtual think tank roundtable brought together around 70 participants in West Africa and around the globe.
 Key partners included West African RBDOs, the World Meteorological Organisation (WMO), the International Office for Water (IOW), the International Network of River Basin Organisations (INBO), Hydrosolutions (a spin off of the Swiss Federal Institute of Technology in Zurich), the Swiss Agency for Development and Cooperation (SDC), UNCDF and the University of Geneva.

-It was the first of a series of virtual, forward-looking roundtables to discuss the opportunities and risks of 21st century megatrends such as digitalisation to boost the power of river basin organisations as intersectoral and transboundary connectors and catalysts for prosperity and peace, in the context of the covid-19 response and recovery.
-Outcomes will include a strategic foresight document enriched by the insights from the series of virtual roundtables, as well as related, high impact activities such as the potential design of an integrated dashboard for a RBDO.
+It is the first of a series of virtual, forward-looking roundtables to discuss the opportunities and risks of 21st century megatrends such as digitalisation to boost the power of river basin organisations as intersectoral and transboundary connectors and catalysts for prosperity and peace, in the context of the COVID-19 response and recovery.
+Outcomes will include a strategic foresight document enriched by the insights from the series of virtual roundtables, as well as related, high impact activities such as the potential design of an integrated dashboard for a river basin organization.

 The concept note is available below.